-The Master District has entered into a contract with each of the Participants, which currently consist of four municipal utility districts each organized and operating pursuant to Article 16, Section 59 of the Constitution of Texas and Chapters 49 and 54, Texas Water Code, as amended, which contract authorizes the Master District to issue bonds, payable from the contract tax levied by each Participant, sufficient to complete acquisition and construction of Master District Facilities as needed to serve all Participants in the Service Area (the "Master District Contract").
+Participants T nunicipal utility districts each organized and operating pursuant to Article 16, Section 59 of the Constitution oi D ao f Texas and Chapters 49 and 54, Texas Water Code, as amended, which contract authorizes the Master District to issue bonds, payable from the contract tax levied by each Participant, sufficient to complete equisition and construction of Master District Facilities as needed to serve all Participants in the Service (the "Master District Contract").

-Debt Service Payments.....
+Debt Service Payments .....